cysouw/diathesis/text/c07_reflexive.md

 ## Deponent verbs without alternations {#sec:reflexive-deponent}

 A small group of verbs obligatorily needs a reflexive pronoun coreferencing the nominative subject.
 Very probably, such verbs originally also allowed constructions without this obligatory coreferencing *sich* pronoun, but for some reason that usage without *sich* got out-of-use.
-In various cases this ongoing development can be observed in current German, for example in cases in which the coreferencing usage [@next a], [@nnext a] appear to be more frequent compared to the non-coreferencing usage [@next b,c], [@nnext b].
+In various cases this ongoing development can be observed in current German.
+For example, coreferent usage with *bemühen* 'to bother' [@next a] or *beziehen* 'to relate to' [@nnext a] appear to be more frequent compared to their non-coreferencing usage in [@next b,c] and [@nnext b], respectively.

 ::: ex
 a.
 Ich bemühe mich.